Ready to learn about Agile velocity charts and understand how to use them?

 - The overall status of a project

-Here’s what it measures:
+And here’s what it measures:

-How do you calculate these story points?
+How do you calculate a story point?

 The time taken to complete the simplest user story is taken as the baseline and is assigned 1 point.
 Similarly, the other user stories are assigned story points proportional to the baseline.

-Let’s suppose a feature that takes 2 hours to develop is assigned 1 story point, then a feature that takes 4 hours to complete is assigned 2 story points.
+For example, let’s suppose a feature that takes 2 hours to develop is assigned 1 story point, then a feature that takes 4 hours to complete is assigned 2 story points.

 And here’s a breakdown of the elements in the graph:

-1. Story Points (Y-axis)
+1. Story points (Y-axis)

 2. Sprints (X-axis)